 Using TradeLog Software has helped many traders prepare more accurate trader tax reporting.
 If you’re just starting using TradeLog, an extension will give you more time to learn the software and to use it correctly.

 - Reducing late penalties.
 As mentioned above, failing to file an extension on time AND owing taxes will result in a higher penalty.
 Filing an extension reduces those penalties by deferring your filing deadline – even if you can’t pay all your taxes by the due date.

 - Lower your tax bill.
 Additional time may allow you to explore elections and potential tax savings opportunities.
 For example: with your trader taxes some popular ETF/ETN options may qualify for Section 1256 tax treatment – typically with better tax results.
 TradeLog can help you identify and properly report those trades.

 - Fund a self-employed retirement plan.
 While an extension does not provide more time for a Traditional or Roth IRA contribution, it does provide self-employed individuals with an extra six months to fund a SEP-IRA, one-participant 401(k), or a SIMPLE-IRA.

 A SEP-IRA can be set up as late as the extended due date for the tax year.
 One-participant 401(k) and SIMPLE-IRA plans must be set up during the tax year, however you can fund the plan as late as your extended deadline for that tax year.

 As always, we suggest you consult with your tax adviser regarding your situation.
-But as the clock ticks down to April 17 you may find it best to focus on filing an extension now and take advantage of the extended time to do your taxes right.
+But as the clock ticks down to April 15 (or March 15 for some returns), you may find it best to focus on filing an extension now and take advantage of the extended time to do your taxes right.